 Tips for Storing Dry Ice to Extend Its Shelf Life

-Dry ice should be stored in a cooler when not in use.
+Freezers are more efficient than refrigerators because they don’t require as much empty space.
+Dry ice should be stored in a insulated cooler when not in use.
 Ideally, one insulated with the lid loosely closed.
 Dry ice should not be put in an airtight container, but it should not be left exposed for extended periods.

 Therefore, the lid should never be closed tightly.
 This is because, inevitably, some of the dry ice will sublimate into carbon dioxide, and if the container is closed too tightly, the carbon dioxide gas can cause an explosion.